michael-zidar/michael-zidar.github.io/README.md

 - `id`: The unique identifier for the project.
 - `title`: The title of the project.
 - `author`: The author of the project.
-- `resource_link`: A link to the project submission (usually .pdf but docx in some cases).
+- `resource_link`: A link to the project submission (usually .pdf but .docx in some cases).
 - `resource_year`: The year the project was submitted.
 - `resource_type`: The type of file that the project submission is.
 - `agency`: The name of the agency that submitted the project.